-It’s estimated that 85 percent of all pets have periodontal disease by the time they are 3 years of age.
-Periodontal disease is a progressive disease of the supporting tissues surrounding teeth and the main cause of early tooth loss.
+- Eighty-five percent of all pets have periodontal disease by the time they are 3 years of age.

 Periodontal disease starts when bacteria combine with food particles to form plaque on the teeth.
 Within days, minerals in the saliva bond with the plaque to form tartar, a hard substance that adheres to the teeth.
 The bacteria work their way under the gums and cause gingivitis — inflammation of the gums.
 Once under the gums, bacteria destroy the supporting tissue around the tooth, leading to tooth loss.
 This condition is known as periodontitis.
 Gingivitis and periodontitis make up the changes that are referred to as periodontal disease.
 The bacteria associated with periodontal disease can also travel in the bloodstream to infect the heart, kidneys, and liver.